ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/introduccion-a-javascript/github-cli/gh-api-graphql.md

 <!-- "explanation": "Could not coerce value \"3\" to Int" -->

+In `gh`, the `--field` flag behaves like `--raw-field` with magic type conversion based on the format of the value:

+* literal values "`true`", "`false`", "`null`", and **integer numbers** get converted to appropriate JSON types;
+* placeholder values "`:owner`", "`:repo`", and "`:branch`" get populated with values from the repository of the current directory;
+* if the value starts with "`@`", the rest of the value is interpreted as a filename to read the value from.
+  * Pass "`-`" to read from standard input.

+For GraphQL requests, all fields other than "query" and "operationName" are interpreted as GraphQL variables.

 ## Example: Getting issues

 Follows an example of query using GraphQL (see [The Example query in GitHub Docs](https://docs.github.com/en/graphql/guides/forming-calls-with-graphql#example-query)).